quantumish/Jacobian/readme.md

 ### Rundown
 What's happening in those seven lines?

-First, call the Network constructor (from henceforth all functions will be presented in their C++ form).
+First, call the Network constructor (from henceforth all functions will be presented in their C++ form for clarity).
 This is where many of the hyperparameters are defined, and you'll need to pass in the path to your data, the desired batch size, learning rate, bias learning rate (which should usually be smaller), regularization strength, and train-val ratio.
 ```c++
 Network(char* path, int batch_sz, float learn_rate, float bias_rate, float l, float ratio);
 ```